 Having taken physical therapy from someone and not had a “buy-in”, I never felt like it was effective and I quit.
 Years later I found someone who took the time to explain what was happening and what we were trying to accomplish.
 Immediately I felt buy-in and my attitude shift resulted in a more dynamic and successful progression of healing.

-wow, this is such a positive and encouraging article. i teach so many students with chronic lower back pain. i always had pain as well throughout my marathon and triathlon days. the pain was debilitating. understanding anatomy of my body, i understand how the tight psoas from running wraps around and attaches on the spine at my lower back! with the therapy balls, i can self heal. once people learn why they are having pain then when they see what habitual movements are causing the pain and we teach them how to self heal, i believe we will avoid so… Read more »
+wow, this is such a positive and encouraging article. i teach so many students with chronic lower back pain. i always had pain as well throughout my marathon and triathlon days. the pain was debilitating. understanding anatomy of my body, i understand how the tight psoas from running wraps around and attaches on the spine at my lower back! with the therapy balls, i can self heal. once people learn why they are having pain then when they see what habitual movements are causing the pain and we teach them how to self heal, i believe we will avoid so many injuries and surgeries. i hope more doctors and the insurance world can see the whole person and the whole picture!

 I’m glad to see that the medical field is slowly realizing that surgery isn’t the only option.
 I recently found out that an associate of mine flew back home (overseas) to have a second back surgery overseas.
 I can’t help but wonder if it was absolutely necessary in the first place.